BPCI-Robotics/notebook-24-25/notebook.md

 ## Problems encountered

 ### Pneumatics failure
 During building and the competition, we had a habit of inflating the pneumatics tank to above its maximum rated pressure to try and fit more air in it.
 We did not realize that this would lead to a failure of the bike pump valve, such that it would not hold air anymore.
 So any mechanism involving pneumatics was off the table, such as our triball launcher.
 We had to change our strategy at this point.

 So we could not launch triballs any more.
 Our only option left was to push around other robots (with two motors?) or to just push triballs into the nets.
 Even that had problems.

-Much later, we had solved this problem by sealing the end of the tank with the bike pump valve, and instead using the tubes themselves to connect to the small end of the bike pump.
+Much later, we had solved this problem by sealing the end of the tank with the bike pump valve, and instead using the tubes themselves to connect to the small outlet of the bike pump.

 ### `JiggleIt` function
+As mentioned previously, the triball launcher was unreliable, and often, almost guaranteed, the gears would jam, making it so the piston can't launch the triball.
+The solution to this was to add a controller binding to repeatedly extend and retract the piston to free the gear.
+Of course, this would use a bit of air, but we just did not have much else to do.
+We also switched to using a shorter piston to minimize air usage, as a shorter piston has the same force but a different extension.
+This is simply because the force of a piston is only determined by the thickness of the tube.

 ### Stuck on a triball
 During one of the games in the competition (Over Under), the robot got stuck on a triball, and was unable to move for the rest of the game.
 This reflects the fact that we iterated the design a lot on-site, and had no time to test or drive it.
 Otherwise, such an issue would have been easily detected.

 ### PROS
-`Written by Aseer`
+`Aseer`

 At this time, we were exploring new technologies.
 I was more experienced in C than Python, so I decided to explore different ways to write robot code.
 VEX offers native C++ support, but not C support, and there is a lack of documentation about the different methods, instead relying on Intellisense for showing the right methods.
 PROS offers C support in a simple package.
 OkapiLib makes writing autonomous code easy, but we never used it.

 As I was reading the tutorial, I realized that the C code was wrong, as it was using C++ syntax, so I submitted a pull request to fix it which was accepted.

+I'm really thinking about reconsidering PROS in the future.
+As we become more experienced in the essential parts of robotics in the manual control period, we can then begin to focus on how we can do the autonomous period.

 # Allen 2.0
 Allen 2.0 was a very interesting experiment, and we learned a lot building it.
 Designed by Tyler, it implemented the ideas that we would continue to use for future projects.